AnkurGel/Instamojo-rb/README.md

 #=> Hash of all payment object attributes
 ```
 #### Request a payment
-This is a part of [RAP API](https://www.instamojo.com/developers/request-a-payment-api/).
+This is a part of [RAP API](https://docs.instamojo.com/docs/create-a-request).
 You can request a payment from anyone via this who will then be notified to make a payment with specified payment.
-The payment then can be carried out via [Instapay](https://www.instamojo.com/pay/).
 Jump over to the documentation to see accepted parameters.
 ##### Code:
 ```ruby
 payment_request = client.payment_request({amount:100, purpose: 'api', send_email: true, email: 'ankurgel+2@gmail.com', redirect_url: 'http://ankurgoel.com'})